LaunchCodeEducation/lchs/src/chapters/sessions/cookies.rst

 users don't think about them too deeply.
 They either choose *Accept* or *Decline* when they see the alert, and then they move on to the next task.

+To help us make our Flask applications more efficient, we'll start by taking a closer look at cookies.

 Cookie Ingredients
 ------------------

 .. index:: ! cookie

-A **cookie** is a text file that stores data.
-Browsers use cookies to help navigate a specific website.
+A **cookie** is just a text file that stores data.
+Browsers use cookies to help users navigate a specific website.
+For example, a cookie can store a user's zip code, which helps a shopping app find the closest store.

 By design, cookies are very small (< 4 kB).
-Each one consists of a single key/value pair.
-Cookie files are stored on our personal device, usually in the same directory as our browser.
+Each one consists of a single key/value pair, like ``zip_code = 63108``.
+As we surf the web, the browser stores cookies on our device, usually in the same directory as our browser.

-Since the file size is so small, the same website often stores many cookies on our machine.
+Since the file size is so small, a single website often stores many cookies on our machine.

 .. admonition:: Note